ome/omero-documentation/clients/importer.rst

 browser to help the user find and specify files for import into the server and then uploads the files to an OMERO Server.

-To learn more about OMERO.importer see the `OMERO.importer Getting Started Guide <../getting-started/tutorial/importing-images>`_
+To learn more about OMERO.importer see the :ref:`rst_tutorial_import-images`

 .. image:: ../images/omero_importer_4_4.png